 Grounded in contemporary research and aligned with the 2016 CACREP core content areas, the Handbook of Counseling and Counselor Education is an indispensable resource for both graduate-level trainees and professional counselors alike.

 "This comprehensive handbook explores the latest theories, practices, and research methods in counseling and mental health.
 The handbook uses the 2016 CACREP standards for counselor education and training as a template around which the discussions and conversations are organized.
 This format allows for a wide range of topics and offers the reader a unique opportunity to perceive what is required for education, practice, and training in counseling and psychotherapy.
 The thoroughness, dedication, creativity, and imaginative incentives that went into the handbook and that guided the authors to engage, debate, and explore the issues under consideration are highly commended.
-A must read for everyone in the counseling and psychotherapy fields."—Roy Moodley, director, Centre for Diversity in Counseling and Psychotherapy, University of Toronto
+A must read for everyone in the counseling and psychotherapy fields."—Roy Moodley, PhD, director, Centre for Diversity in Counseling and Psychotherapy, University of Toronto

 "This handbook is a comprehensive product that counselors should add and keep on their bookshelves.
 The thorough coverage of topics provides a resource and reference for counselors across their careers, from master’s student to seasoned professional.
 Dr. Adekson and colleagues cover topics we might see in multiple textbooks all in one source.
 Burgeoning and new counselors will find answers to important questions, and seasoned counselors and counselor educators and supervisors will find guidance on professional issues.
 The Handbook of Counseling and Counselor Education is truly an A to Z publication."—Dana Heller Levitt, PhD, doctoral programs co-director, Counseling Program, Montclair State University